Ad Grants Conversion Tracking Guide

 How to track meaningful activity on your website:

 Determine which tracking tool to use (conversion source)

 Track with a tag from your Ad Grants account or import goals from Google Analytics

 Determine your goal (conversion action)

 Select a meaningful conversion action

-The actions you track on your site should reflect your organization's goals.
-From the list below, consider all of the actions that indicate a website visitor has engaged with your organization.
+The actions that you track on your site should reflect your organisation's goals.
+From the list below, consider all of the actions that indicate a website visitor has engaged with your organisation.

 Accepted Google Analytics goal types

 Recommendation: Track a visitor that sees a 'thank you' page URL, one that's only reached when someone completes a meaningful action on your site.

 Disallowed: Your homepage or a frequently visited web page may not be used as the landing page for a Destination URL goal, as your number of conversions won't reflect a significant difference to your clicks.
 If you don't have a 'thank you' page, use a Smart Goal instead.